A class of nonconvex semidefinite programming in which every KKT point is globally optimal: Abstract

 \section{Abstract}

-{ We consider a special class of nonconvex semidefinite programming problems and show that every point satisfying the Karush--Kuhn--Tucker (KKT) conditions is globally optimal despite nonconvexity.
-This property is related to pseudoconvex optimization.
-This class of problems is motivated by an eigenfrequency topology optimization problem in structural engineering, but is presented in a more general form. }
+We consider a special class of nonconvex semidefinite programming problems and show that every point satisfying the Karush--Kuhn--Tucker (KKT) conditions is globally optimal despite nonconvexity.
+This property is related to pseudoconvex optimization and fractional programming.
+We also present several applications to robust fractional programming and generalized eigenvalue optimization appearing in topology optimization, network control, finance, etc.